Galevi1998/JaMoveo-Backend/README.md

 #  JaMoveo - Collaborative Music Rehearsal App

 Welcome to **JaMoveo**, a real-time collaborative platform where an admin (conductor) selects a song, and all musicians (clients) join in to rehearse with synchronized lyrics and chords.
-Built with ❤️ using Node.js, React, Socket.IO, MongoDB, and Cloudinary.
+Built using Node.js, React, Socket.IO, MongoDB, and Cloudinary.

 ---